Asthma, asthma flare-ups, asthma attacks and asthma triggers

 Sometimes your child might have a restless sleep or wake during the night because of the cough.
 Sometimes coughing, especially at night, is the only sign that your child has asthma.

-The cough might also stop your child from doing sport or other physical activity at school.
+Breathing difficulties might stop your child from doing things like sport or other physical activity.